marigold-dev/deku/bin/brainstorming.md

 - The node asks for a snapshot and keep listening to blocks until block X gets accepted on tezos and because he knows all blocks that happened since X he is already in sync.

 Disadvantages needs to wait stuff happening on the main chain, which means waiting a finality to happens on tezos, not fun ;/

+## Hashing

+TODO: how to make the contract upgradable

+H(consensus) = H(
+  H(block_height) +
+  last_block_hash +
+  previous_state_hash +
+  H(validators)
+)
+TODO: maybe each ledger cell should have more values?
+      Is this worth in performance and gas cost on chain?
+H(ledger) =
+  if empty then
+    H(nil)
+  else
+    H(H(left) + H(right))
+)
+H(data) = H(ledger)
+H(protocol) = H(consensus) + H(data)

+### Goals

+H(consensus)

+H(block_height) prevents reply attacks, as a block height must always increase last_block_hash guarantees that this state was created by this chain previous_state_hash mostly guarantees the initial state hash, H(validators) defines who are the validators when this state hash was commited
+              important, a node need to follow the chain until it sees a known block hash being merged on tezos, this ensures that we know who are the current validators at any point without needing to rely on asking for old signatures.

+Note that we don't enforce on mainchain the previous_state_hash, this allows to skip state hashes and also allows to change the past

+H(data)

+This is the data that will be validated by the data contract

+H(ledger) the goal here is to make so that we don't need to keep the data on
+          tezos but when needed any user can get the needed hashes and submit a proof to tezos that during state hash X he holds funds

+## Withdraw

+Problems the state hash is commited async, so we cannot simply say "you have a state epoch to withdraw your funds" as you will be in a racing condition against the sidechain.

+### Direct Withdraw

+Collect all the ledger hashes needed
+  -> send a tezos op

+Pros:
+  Simple, can be used even if the sidechain stales
+Cons:
+  Racing condition against the sidechain

+It may be possible to ensure a withdraw window
+Ideas:
+  Ensure no operation in the recent sidechain blocks get all hashes -> send tezos op -> withdraw

+Scheduled:

+send tezos op -> request_funds_contract -> sidechain see and includes on root update, after updating the hash the consensus contract triggers subsequenct operations on the same block, ensuring that you can always withdraw. flow can be, you do an operation on tezos asking for 10 funds,

+Same will probably be valid when we start doing smart contract

+## Optimistic rollups funds

+It may be desirable to integrate optimistic rollups logic so that we can validate funds transfer on sidechain on the mainchain if needed.
+This would allow an additional level of confidence as even if all nodes decide to break the sidechain guarantees users will not loose funds.

+This would freeze the consensus contract in the non disputed state, and because the contract is frozen all balances are also considered frozen, so users can just do direct withdraw.